djberg96/archive-tar-external/README.md

 If you come across any other issues, please report them on the project page at https://github.com/djberg96/archive-tar-external.

+### Windows
+MS Windows did not have a tar commmand until part way through the Windows 10 lifecycle.
+If you do not have it then you will need to install it, either as a native command or use something like Cygwin.

+### Solaris
+The tar program that comes with Solaris will not raise an error if you try to expand a file from an archive that does not contain that file.

+Note that Solaris is essentially dead at this point, so I will generally not be accepting patches for it.

 ## History
 This project was originally named "archive-tarsimple", but was renamed